Baharo Phool Barsao

 Baharo Phool Barsao, is a 1972 Pakistani Urdu-language romance film produced and directed by Indian director Mehmood Sadiq (a.k.a.
 M. Sadiq).
-He had come from India to produce and direct this film, but died halfway through its production.
-It was later completed by the Pakistani film director Hassan Tariq.
+He migrated from India and began the production and direction of this film, but died halfway through its production.
+It was later completed by Hassan Tariq.

-It cast Waheed Murad, Rani, Rukhsana, Munawar Zarif, Saiqa, Kamal Irani, Tamanna, Ilyas Kashmiri, Aslam Pervaiz and Sangeeta (as guest star).
+It cast Waheed Murad, Rani, Rukhsana, Munawar Zarif as leads with Aslam Pervaiz, Saiqa, Kamal Irani, Tamanna, Ilyas Kashmiri in supporting roles and Sangeeta in a guest appearance.
 The film is based on India's Lucknow culture.

 Plot

 The film begins with Nawab Parvez Akhter, a spendthrift nawab from Lucknow, drowning in debt due to his extravagant spending in mushaira and other events.
 His estate gradually becomes mortgaged to moneylenders and merchants.
 Meanwhile, his cousin, Nawab Fakhru, plots against him, wanting to see Parvez ruined.
 Parvez falls in love with Salma, daughter of another Nawab, and marries her.
 After the marriage, Salma discovers the dire situation of Parvez's household and learns about a condition left by their grandfather: if Parvez and Salma have a son within five years, they will inherit six villages, but if they fail, the property will be transferred to Fakhru.

 As Salma and Parvez are unable to have a child, Fakhru sends an old woman as a spy to their house to gather information.
 When Fakhru learns about the condition, he plans to sabotage Parvez.
 Desperate to save the estate, Salma makes a drastic decision.
 She goes to river with her friends and commits suicide there by jumping into a river.
 Parvez is devastated but refuses to accept her death and sets out to find her, eventually jumping into the same river.

 However, Parvez survives and searches for Salma.
 Two years later, he finds a child with a family mark on its hand and believes it might be his son.
 Salma, who has lost her memory and is living with a Banjara tribe as Shehzadi, sees the child and becomes enraged, taking it away.
 Parvez follows her and eventually finds her, but she doesn't remember him.
 He informs his faithful servant, Mir Saheb, about his situation through a letter, but Fakhru learns about this and goes there following the address to harm Parvez.
 However, Mir Saheb gathers Parvez's friends and follows them.
 Salma's memory returns when she sees Fakhru trying to harm Parvez.
 With the help of Parvez's friends, Fakhru and his henchmen are defeated, and he is arrested.
 Parvez and Salma are reunited, and Parvez inherits his grandfather's property.